-BRASS CASTINGS,
+BRASS CASTINGS.

-such as Spindle Steps, Shaft and Gudgeon -100101d-fing jumped praordul sylvH ., 10 14811 Boxes, &c. will be made to order.
-Old Cop- lated to affect injuriously the circulation of existper and Brass taken in exchange at the highest ing journals of less price and wider circulation, price.
+such as Spindle Steps, Shaft and Gudgeon -papoud-fing manual panoudus synt, so undis Boxes, &c. will be made to order.
+Old Cop- lated to affect injuriously the circulation of existper and Brass taken in exchange at the highest ing journals of less price and wider circulation. price.
 Patterns made to order.

 Threshing Machines & Horse Powers of the most approved construction, will be fur- more costly food. nished to order at the shortest notice.

-Wrought Iron Mill Work

-all kinds of smith work.
+Wrought Iron Mill Work will be done on the most reasonable terms, and all kinds of smith work.